Our Services

 Helpful Resources

-Chronic inflammation is real and often shows up as aching joints, bloating, fatigue, skin flares, and brain fog; the most effective first step is a Mediterranean-style anti inflammatory diet centered on vegetables, fruits, whole grains, legumes, nuts, olive oil, and omega-3 fish while limiting ultra-processed and sugary foods, alongside regular movement, good sleep, and stress reduction.
+Chronic inflammation is real and commonly presents as aching joints, bloating, fatigue, skin flare-ups, and brain fog.
+The most evidence-backed first step is a Mediterranean-style anti-inflammatory diet rich in vegetables, fruits, whole grains, legumes, nuts, olive oil, and omega-3 fish, while limiting ultra-processed and sugary foods.
+Pair this with regular movement, quality sleep, and stress management for best results.

-If symptoms persist or red flags like blood in stool, severe abdominal pain, high fever, chest pain, shortness of breath, or sudden hot swollen joints appear, seek medical care for labs such as CRP and ESR, possible stool testing, and referral to GI or rheumatology.
-There are several factors to consider.
-See below for important details that could change your next steps.
+Seek medical care if symptoms persist or red flags appear, including blood in stool, severe abdominal pain, high fever, chest pain, shortness of breath, or sudden hot swollen joints.
+A clinician may order labs like CRP and ESR, stool testing, or refer you to GI or rheumatology.

 If you feel like your body is always inflamed—aching joints, bloating, fatigue, skin flare-ups, brain fog—you are not imagining it.
 Chronic inflammation is real.
 While short-term inflammation helps your body heal, long-term inflammation can quietly contribute to serious conditions like heart disease, type 2 diabetes, autoimmune disorders, and inflammatory bowel disease.